tedneward/Azgaarnoth/Classes/Cleric/Ocean.md

 ```
     npc.speed['swimming'] = npc.speed['walking']

-    npc.defer(lambda npc: npc.reactions.append(f"***Wrath of the Wave ({npc.WISbonus() if npc.WISbonus() > 0 else 1}/Recharge on long rest).*** When a creature within 5 feet of you that you can see hits you with an attack, you can use your reaction to cause the creature to make a Dexterity saving throw (DC {npc.spellcasting['Cleric'].spellsavedc()}).
+    npc.defer(lambda npc: npc.reactions.append(f"***Wrath of the Wave ({npc.WISbonus() if npc.WISbonus() > 0 else 1}/Recharge on long rest).*** When a creature within 5 feet of you that you can see hits you with an attack, you can use your reaction to cause the creature to make a Dexterity saving throw (DC {npc.spellcasting[baseclass.name].spellsavedc()}).
 The creature takes 2d6 cold damage on a failed saving throw and is pushed back 10 feet, and half as much damage (and is not pushed) on a successful one."))
 ```

 ## Channel Divinity: Torrential Wrath